About Hyper IgD Syndrome (HIDS), one of the Mevalonate Kinase Deficiency (MKD) illnesses.

-MVK deficiency causes high levels of mevalonic acid in the urine during a flare.
+MKD causes high levels of mevalonic acid in the urine during a flare.
 However, this is a difficult test to perform and not always a reliable diagnostic test.
 Patients with genetic confirmed HIDS have been known to have normal mevalonic acid tests.
+A 2014 study presented at the European Pediatric Rheumatology Congress showed that patients without MVK mutations can have elevated mevalonic acid in their urine.
 Having a normal test does not rule out HIDS disease as a possible diagnosis.
 This test is often reserved for research purposes.

 Diagnosing Hyper-IgD Syndrome

 All of the tests above are helpful in determining if a person has a periodic fever syndrome that could be HIDS, but each of these tests alone do not diagnose HIDS specifically.